Frenet Immersed Finite Element Spaces on Triangular Meshes: Introduction

-The interface problem \eqref{eq:FrenentIFE_ellipPDE_tri}- \eqref{eq: jumpEx} arises widely in science and engineering applications.
-Among related numerical methods, the Immersed Finite Element (IFE) method \cite{ZLi_TLin_XWu,2004LiLinLinRogers,2015LinLinZhang,2019LinSheenZhang,2005KafafyLinLinWang,2021GuoZhang} is a class of numerical techniques designed to solve such problems without requiring the mesh to align with the interface.
-Its key idea is to modify the local shape functions only on interface elements according to the prescribed jump conditions, while leaving those on non-interface elements unchanged.
+The interface problem \eqref{eq:FrenentIFE_ellipPDE_tri} - \eqref{eq: jumpEx} arises widely in science and engineering applications.
+The Immersed Finite Element (IFE) method \cite{2019GuoLinZhuang,2021GuoZhang,2026JiLi,2023JiWangChenLi,2005KafafyLinLinWang,1998Li,2015LinLinZhang,2019LinSheenZhang} is a class of numerical techniques designed to solve such problems without requiring the mesh to align with the interface.
+Its key idea is to modify the local shape functions only on interface elements according to the prescribed jump conditions, while leaving the finite element space unchanged on regular elements.

 Traditionally, local IFE functions are constructed as piecewise polynomials on subelements separated by the interface.
-For low-order IFE spaces \cite{2004LiLinLinRogers,2008HeLinLin,2019GuoLin}, the interface can be adequately represented by a linear approximation, and the associated IFE spaces are built accordingly.
-However, for high-degree IFE spaces, such a linear approximation becomes insufficient.
-When the interface is an arbitrary curve, the jump conditions cannot be enforced exactly because polynomials pieces cannot match perfectly along the interface curve.
+For low-order IFE spaces \cite{2019GuoLin,2008HeLinLin,2022JiWangChenLi2,2004LiLinLinRogers}, the interface can be adequately represented by a linear approximation, and the associated IFE spaces are built accordingly.
+However, for high-order IFE spaces, such a linear approximation becomes insufficient.
+When the interface is an arbitrary smooth curve, the jump conditions cannot be enforced exactly because polynomial pieces cannot match perfectly along the interface curve.
 As a result, the jump conditions are often imposed on the interface curve only in a weak sense.
-Examples include least-squares enforcement of the jump conditions \cite{2017AdjeridGuoLin, 2021ChenZhang, 2025ChenZhang}, Cauchy extension \cite{2019GuoLin2,2023AdjeridBabuskaGuoLin}, and enforcing jump conditions on selected quadrature points \cite{2022Adjerid}.
-While these approaches yield IFE spaces with sufficient approximation capability, the resulting IFE spaces are geometrically nonconforming, meaning the local IFE functions generally are not in $H^1$.
+Examples include least-squares enforcement of the jump conditions \cite{2017AdjeridGuoLin, 2021ChenZhang, 2024ChenZhang, 2025ChenZhang}, Cauchy extension \cite{2023AdjeridBabuskaGuoLin, 2019GuoLin2}, and \xz{enforcement of jump conditions at selected points} \cite{2022Adjerid,2014AdjeridBenromdhaneLin, 2017GuzmanSanchezSarkis}.
+While these approaches yield IFE spaces with sufficient approximation capability, the resulting spaces are geometrically nonconforming, meaning the local IFE functions generally do not lie in $H^1$.
 This drawback has two main ramifications.
-First, an appropriate penalty must be incorporated along the interface to mitigate the effects of the inherent discontinuity of the IFE functions \cite{2023AdjeridBabuskaGuoLin, 2026ZhuangZhangSarkisLin}, which consequently increases the complexity of the IFE scheme.
+First, an appropriate penalty must be incorporated along the interface to mitigate the effect of the inherent discontinuity of the IFE functions \cite{2023AdjeridBabuskaGuoLin, 2026ZhuangZhangSarkisLin}, which consequently increases the complexity of the IFE scheme.
 Second, the coexistence of discontinuity and penalty terms along the interface poses additional challenges for the associated error analysis.